arzwa/MultilocusIsland/docs/draft-hapdip2.md

 adaptation collapses is very different for different degrees of dominance.
 In the additive case, one can show that critical behavior emerges as soon as
 $Ls > 1$ (@sec:supdet), in which case $p_c = 1-1/Ls$, so that arbitrary
-differentiation can be obtained at the critical point depending on $Ls$.
+differentiation can be maintained near the critical point depending on $Ls$.
 For completely dominant local adaptation ($h=0$), however, $p_c$ increases from
-$0$ to $1/2$ as $Ls \rightarrow \infty$, whereas for recessive local adaptationi ($h=1$), $p_c$ increases from $1/2$ to $1$ as $Ls$ grows.
+$0$ to $1/2$ as $Ls \rightarrow \infty$, whereas for recessive local adaptation ($h=1$), $p_c$ increases from $1/2$ to $1$ as $Ls$ grows.
 This means, in particular, that for moderate levels of divergence, $Ls > 0.75$ say, and large population sizes, one would not expect to see locally beneficial recessives at frequencies much below $0.8$, compared to $0.5$ for the single locus model.
-\hl{As Himani noted before, it may be worthwhile to highlight that although a consideration of the gff in the regime where deleterious alleles are rare may suggest a strong barrier, it may be that swamping thresholds are hardly affected because of what happens to the gff as differentiation decreases...}
+@Fig:detdom further highlights the nontrivial feedbacks between the observed differentiation and dominance: whereas a consideration of the gff in a regime where migrant alleles are rare would suggest that swamping thresholds and equilibria depend roughly on $Lsh$, and not on $Ls$ and $h$ separately, this intuition really only works well for very small rates of migration (@fig:lsh).

 ## Accounting for drift and comparison to individual-based simulations

-While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and thresholds for swamping, it is important to assess to what extent these carry over to finite populations.
+While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and thresholds for swamping in polygenic systems, it is important to assess to what extent these carry over to finite populations.
 Indeed, @sachdeva2022 showed that, for small effective population sizes, the sharp thresholds for swamping predicted by the deterministic multilocus theory (when $Ls$ is appreciable) need not apply, and that the critical migration rate may be significantly reduced.
-Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model as outlined in @sec:model may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.
+Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model (as outlined in @sec:model) may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.
 Additionally, from a more pragmatic perspective, it is hard to evaluate the